Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 Overscan Invaders was released in 1994 by Janet Dean under the esteemed Budgie UK licenceware label.
 Obviously, this is a Space Invaders clone but one with a rather unexpected twist not normally exploited.
 Yes, I think you've guessed it?
 It's running in overscan so uses lots of extra pixels and also breaks the 16-colour limit.

-This is a great twist on the original Space Invaders which plays as good as I'd have hoped and is really addictive.
+This is a great twist on the original Space Invaders which plays as well as I'd have hoped and is really addictive.
 Ironically, it's the sound effects which I love the most - yes, even more than the overscan!
 They are superb and so authentic.
-Just listen in the video recording for all those childhood memories to come flooding back.
+Just listen to the video recording for all those childhood memories to come flooding back.

 Overscan Invaders is definitely one of the better clones and I’m sure any Invader fan will love it.
 I did.